faraz9993/All_EIC_DevOps_Training/Day_13_Task.md

 ### As I created two more branches, all the files available in the master branch wento to other branches as well.

-### The content of App.java in feature-branch-1 is:
+### I modified the content of App.java in feature-branch-1 as:

 ```
 package com.example;